HackYourHomework/databases/Week3/homework/ex1-answers.md

 <br>
 Q2: What entities do you recognize that could be extracted?

-- members_table.
+- members.
-- dinners_table.
+- dinners.
-- locations_table.
+- venues.
-- foods_table.
+- foods.

 <br>
 Q3: Name all the tables and columns that would make a 3NF compliant solution.